SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 Landmark Victorians Of Alamo Square: The best walking tour of this district is this free walk organized by the public library.
 During this two-hour walk, you will get up close and personal with many of the colorful Victorians.
 You will walk up a few hills and through the park as you learn more about some of the most interesting houses.
 If you are lucky, you might even get the chance to see the inside of one of the remodeled Victorians.
 Find the schedule for this walking tour and other free tours offered by the SF Public Library.

 Alamo Square probably looks familiar even if you haven't been here in person.
-It's been features in dozens of movies and TV shows throughout the years.
+It's been featured in dozens of movies and TV shows throughout the years.
 Here are just a few of the most famous ones.

 Dirty Harry (1971)